 Being a free App means no initial start-up costs and it’s available on Android, iOS and Windows devices.
 That allows any smartphone or tablet user to begin using and sharing videos on their existing Twitter and Facebook accounts – Eadweard Muybridge would be amazed!

 Your audience will now be open to a new and exciting medium, making it more shareable.
 You’ll have the recording equipment with you at all times, being able to catch a brief encounter, or patch together a well-planned stop-motion.
 No need for expensive video and editing equipment!

 Know your Vine Hashtags

 Hashtags are used globally on multiple social platforms, uniting groups of like-minded users.
-If you’re unfamiliar with it, I suggest you have a read of our Knowledge Bank article on #Hashtags.
+If you’re unfamiliar with what good hashtags look like, I suggest you have a read of our Knowledge Bank article on #Hashtags.

-Another suggestion is to research what is popular and trending; a great website for that is vineroulette.
+Another suggestion is to research what is popular and understanding why trending vines are so popular; a great website for that is vineroulette.
 It gives a visual interpretation of the top vines and perhaps offers possible inspiration.
-It includes the hashtags that are trending currently on Vine, a great resource if you plan to piggy back off of recent events’ hype.
-Vineroulette also allows users to browse popular hashtags of Vine’s extensive collection.
+It includes the trending Vine hashtags, a great resource if you plan to piggy back off of recent events’ hype.
+Vineroulette also allows users to browse through the top vine hashtags of Vine’s extensive collection.
 With some basic research, you could enter a number of popular hashtags and increase your reach!